keenanbuckley/RealsenseFuelcap/README.md

 ### Linux

-- build and run the docker file.
-To do so execute the following command:
+- Run the Docker Container.
+To do so execute the following command (ensure you change "path/to/repositiory" to your working directory):
    ```
       xhost +local:root
       docker run -it --runtime=nvidia --net host --ipc host -e "DISPLAY=$DISPLAY" \